The Andy Warhol Diaries Színész- és szereplőlista

 ✝ 1928-08-06 Pittsburgh, Pennsylvania, USA - 1987-02-22

-Born on August 6, 1928, in Pittsburgh, Pennsylvania, Andrew Warhola Jr. was a successful magazine and ad illustrator who became a leading artist of the 1960s Pop art movements.
+Andy Warhol (August 6, 1928 – February 22, 1987) was an American magazine and ad illustrator who became a leading artist of the 1960s pop art movements.
 He ventured into a wide variety of art forms, including performance art, filmmaking, video installations and writing, and controversially blurred the lines between fine art and mainstream aesthetics.
-Warhol died on February 22, 1987, in New York City.

 Andy Warhol szerepében: